Tea with Milk (1 Teacup (6 Fl Oz)) and English Cheese on Toast (1 Slice)

 How to consume english cheese on toast, tea with milk without glucose spikes

-Include non-starchy vegetables like spinach, tomatoes, or cucumbers with your meal.
-They can add fiber and nutrients, helping to moderate blood sugar levels.
+Incorporate vegetables like tomatoes or spinach on your cheese toast.
+These add fiber and nutrients, which can help moderate blood sugar levels.

 Stay Hydrated